galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 }
 ```

-It should be pointed out that we are not taking into account the model's input length limitations because we suppose that the report text and the model input stays always below [3072 tokens](https://cloud.google.com/vertex-ai/generative-ai/docs/embeddings/get-text-embeddings#get_text_embeddings_for_a_snippet_of_text).
-Anyway with the `autoTruncate` parameter set to false, this method will fail if the input length exceeds the limit.
+It should be pointed out that we are not taking into account the model's input length limitations because we suppose that the report text and the model input are always below [3072 tokens](https://cloud.google.com/vertex-ai/generative-ai/docs/embeddings/get-text-embeddings#get_text_embeddings_for_a_snippet_of_text).
+Anyway, with the `autoTruncate` parameter set to false, this method will fail if the input length exceeds the limit.

 This function can now be used by the final users (for embedding their questions) and by the report generation method, that will create the `type.Report` (that will be inserted inside the database).